LeivoSepp/Paradox-Spectra-1738-SerialOutput/README.md

     }
 }
 ```
+---
 #### Byte 1
+---
-Byte 1 is representing an events and they are categorized.
+Byte 1 is an event.
+These events are categorized based on message context.
 * Zones: zone open, closes, alarms in zone.
 * Statuses: all kind of messages related arming, disarming etc.
 * Users: which user code has been used for arming/disarming.